-yarn.resourcemanager.monitor.capacity.preemption.max_wait_before_kill yarn.resourcemanager.monitor.capacity.preemption.total_preemption_per_round
+yarn.resourcemanager.monitor.capacity.preemption.max_wait_before_kill

 Value:15000

 Description: The time in milliseconds between requesting a preemption from an application and killing the container.
 Setting this to a higher value will give applications more time to respond to preemption requests and gracefully release Containers.